 An internationally known expert in privacy law, Solove has been interviewed and quoted by the media in several hundred articles and broadcasts, including the New York Times, Washington Post, Wall Street Journal, USA Today, Chicago Tribune, the Associated Press, ABC, CBS, NBC, CNN, and NPR.

-He has written more than 40 law review articles in the Harvard Law Review, Yale Law Journal, Stanford Law Review, Columbia Law Review, NYU Law Review, Michigan Law Review, U. Pennsylvania Law Review, U. Chicago Law Review, California Law Review, Duke Law Journal, and many others.
+Additionally, Professor Solove has written more than 50 law review articles in the Harvard Law Review, Yale Law Journal, Stanford Law Review, Columbia Law Review, NYU Law Review, Michigan Law Review, U. Pennsylvania Law Review, U. Chicago Law Review, California Law Review, Duke Law Journal, and many others.
 He has also written shorter works for Scientific American and several other magazines and periodicals.

-Professor Solove has testified before Congress and before government committees, including the National Committee on Vital Health Statistics.
-He has contributed to several amicus briefs before the U.S. Supreme Court.
-He has been involved in a number of high-profile privacy cases involving Fortune 500 companies and celebrities.
+Professor Solove has testified before Congress, has contributed to amicus briefs before the U.S. Supreme Court, and has served as a consultant or expert witness in a number of high-profile privacy cases involving Fortune 500 companies and celebrities.

 His book, The Future of Reputation, won the 2007 McGannon Award.
 His books have been translated into Chinese, Italian, Korean, and Bulgarian, among other languages.